LuaFan2/space-wars/README.md

 ## Concept
 ### General
 Three races on three planets.
-Who will establish dominance?
+Which race will establish dominance and destroy competitors?